orkes-io/docs/docs/codelab/orderfulfillment5_5.md

 2. We'll update the HTTP Task that reorders widgets to not order one (currently hardcoded into the API call), but to reorder as many as are being shipped out.

 ## Do/While Loop

-for developers, a [Do/While](/content/docs/reference-docs/do-while-task) loop should be pretty familiar.
-It basically continues to repeat a set of tasks until a certain criteria is met.
+For developers, a [Do/While](/content/docs/reference-docs/do-while-task) loop is probably a familiar construct.
+It will DO something over and over WHILE a certain criteria is valid.

 Here's what our Do/While task (called ```shipping_loop```) looks like: